DUI vs DWI: What’s in a Name?

 Reasonable Suspicion

 “Driving Under the Influence” never specifies under the influence of what.
 Therefore, these laws can and do cover virtually everything, including alcohol, illegal drugs, prescription drugs and even such things as glue sniffing.
 Law enforcement officers can issue DUI tickets without needing a breath test.
-Reasonable suspicion for a DUI charge relies on the ways in which the suspicious driver is driving.
+Reasonable suspicion for a DUI charge relies on how the suspicious driver is driving.
 Officers look for such behavior as the following:

 • Driving substantially below the posted speed limit